vendia/blog/posts/2021-10-12-open-beta-changes.md

 ### Change Area

 * **Requiring authorizerType** - We've updated Vendia Share to require clients to explicitly set a value for authorizerType when creating a Uni.
-This change eliminates the prior implicit default value o authorizerType to `API_KEY` when a Uni is created.
+This change eliminates the prior implicit default authorizerType value of `API_KEY` when a Uni is created.
 This will help ensure all users understand the authorizerType selected during Uni creation and will provide additional traceability back to the original `registration.json` file.

 ### Change Area Applied to Uni Creation